What it's been designed for

 The Stanforth Conway is a sports tourer or performance tourer, designed for a cross-continent or shorter tour at pace.
 It has mounts for mudguards, bottle cages as well as front and rear racks to carry lightweight luggage.

-The frame has been designed to fit 700c wheels with a tyre up to 35mm + mudguards or 47mm without.
-You can also fit 650b x 2.0" tyres.
+The frame has been designed to fit 700c wheels with a tyre up to 35mm + mudguards or 43mm without.

 So it’s not a gravel bike?
 No. But like any good tourer should, it can deal with gravel.
 The mechanical TRP Spyre disc brakes provide strong braking when crossing loose gravel at speed.
 The tube diameters and gauges have been chosen to give the right balance between comfort, strength and stiffness.